Regression-Games/RegressionBot/CONTRIBUTING.md

 **Acceptable Answers**

 ```
-This code finds animals like chickens and then hunts them.
-If it can't find an animal, it wanders around.
-Then it picks up the items.
+This code finds animals such as chickens, hunts them, then picks up dropped items.
+If it can't find an animal, it instead wanders around until it can.
 ```
 ```
 The code finds animals, kills them, and then picks up items they drop